vipul-0311-singh/LinkedIn-Job-Market--Analytics-MAJOR-PROJECT/README.md

 ## Buisiness Problem:
 The job market is constantly changing, and job seekers often struggle to identify the right career opportunities due to a lack of insights into hiring trends, required skills, salary expectations, and location-based demand.

-Companies and professionals need a data-driven approach to understand:
+Companies and professionals need a data-driven approach to answer the following questions:

-1.Which job roles have the highest demand?
+1. Which job roles have the highest demand?
-2.Which skills are most valuable in the market?
+2. Which skills are most valuable in the current job market?
-3.Which companies are actively hiring?
+3. Which companies are actively hiring?
-4.How salaries vary by role, experience, and location?
+4. How do salaries vary by job role, experience level, and location?
-5.Which opportunities best match an individual's skills and preferences?
+5. Which opportunities best match an individual's skills and preferences?

 This project aims to analyze LinkedIn job data and provide actionable career insights through data analytics and a Career Engine that recommends suitable job opportunities based on location, skills, match score, and missing skills.